12 September 2019

 Production and Quality of Laser Cladding Additive Manufacturing

-Peter Tommy Nielsen, Team Manager, Force Technology
+Peter Tommy Nielsen, Head of Department AM and Laser Technology, Force Technology

 The potential of additive manufacturing has reached a point where the techniques are considered highly relevant for production purposes.
 This presentation will focus on the laser cladding method and show examples of industrial use.
 On-going work with the laser cladding technology for additive manufacturing purposes on existing applications will be discussed in relation to the durability of the manufactured components.
 Furthermore, the economical motivation and aspects will be addressed along with the question of when it makes sense to integrate the technology.Peter Tommy Nielsen is Team Manager in the department of AM and Laser Technology at FORCE.
 He has been working with industrial applications using thermal spraying and laser processing for more than 10 years with a special focus on 3D printing/additive manufacturing during the last 4 years.